MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/upgrade-from-msi-version.md

 The following are requirements for using the RemoveMSI element in your configuration.xml file:

 - You must be using at least version 16.0.10306.33602 of the Office Deployment Tool, which you can download from [Microsoft Download Center](https://go.microsoft.com/fwlink/p/?LinkID=626065).
 To check the version of the Office Deployment Tool, right-click on setup.exe, choose **Properties**, and then choose **Details**.
-- You must be installing at least Version 1803 of Office 365 ProPlus.
+- You must be installing at least Version 1803 of Microsoft 365 Apps.
 Version 1803 or later is available in Monthly Channel, Semi-Annual Channel (Targeted), and Semi-Annual Channel.
-- You must be installing Office 365 ProPlus on a computer running at least Windows 7 Service Pack 1 (SP1) or above.
+- You must be installing Microsoft 365 Apps on a computer running at least Windows 7 Service Pack 1 (SP1) or above.

 ## Uninstall all Office products

 To uninstall all versions of Office, including Visio and Project, that are already installed on the computer, add \<RemoveMSI /> to your configuration.xml file.
 Language resources – for example, language packs, language interface packs, or proofing tools – will also be removed.

-Here’s an example of a configuration.xml file that installs the 64-bit Monthly Channel version of Office 365 ProPlus in English from the Office Content Delivery Network (CDN) on the Internet and uninstalls any Windows Installer (MSI) versions of Office on the computer.
+Here’s an example of a configuration.xml file that installs the 64-bit Monthly Channel version of Microsoft 365 Apps in English from the Office Content Delivery Network (CDN) on the Internet and uninstalls any Windows Installer (MSI) versions of Office on the computer.

 ```xml
 <Configuration>